websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 }
 ```

 It calls the `DDMFormValuesDeserializer` for this.
 Liferay DXP provides a [JSON deserializer](https://github.com/liferay/liferay-portal/blob/7.3.1-ga2/modules/apps/dynamic-data-mapping/dynamic-data-mapping-service/src/main/java/com/liferay/dynamic/data/mapping/internal/io/DDMFormValuesJSONDeserializer.java).
 If you need different deserialization logic for your storage adapter, you'll need to provide your own deserialization code.
-As you might imagine, you'll also need serialization logic when first saving a Form Record into your preferred storage format.
-There's a [JSON implementation](https://github.com/liferay/liferay-portal/blob/7.3.1-ga2/modules/apps/dynamic-data-mapping/dynamic-data-mapping-service/src/main/java/com/liferay/dynamic/data/mapping/internal/io/DDMFormValuesJSONSerializer.java) of the `DDMFormValuesSerializer` in Liferay DXP.
+As you might imagine, you'll also need corresponding serialization logic for saving a Form Record into your preferred storage format.
+There's a [JSON implementation](https://github.com/liferay/liferay-portal/blob/7.3.1-ga2/modules/apps/dynamic-data-mapping/dynamic-data-mapping-service/src/main/java/com/liferay/dynamic/data/mapping/internal/io/DDMFormValuesJSONSerializer.java) of the `DDMFormValuesSerializer` included in Liferay DXP.

 ### Implement the `save` Method